Click on the Indicators below for More Information

 Data Background:

-Time series: The time series shows the integrated sea surface temperature for Alaska’s Eastern Bering Sea region.
+The time series shows the integrated sea surface temperature for the Alaska region.
 During the last five years there has been no notable trend and values have remained within the 10th and 90th percentiles of all observed data in the time series.

 Indicator and source information: